top of page

 Um, did you not see the name of my company?

 For example, working breeds.
-They not only want, but have an instinctual NEED to work, and if you’re going to adopt a working breed dog guess what you need to do?
+They not only want, but have an instinctual NEED to be busy and working, and if you’re going to adopt a working breed dog guess what you need to do?
+Either give them a job to do or prepare yourself for your house to be in a state of disrepair when you get home (to put it mildly).

 There isn’t a magic wand to fix all of your dog issues.
 There isn’t a magic wand to fix all of your issues as an owner.
 But what we can do is work to meet the needs at hand and set you both up for success.

 Just like kids don’t go from Pre-K to high school graduation overnight, your dog needs time, consistency, and patience on this journey to be able to live their best life.
+And sometimes, a little help to be understood.

 Ready to get started?
 Your pup sure is.